boomcamp/WP-Final-Project/README.md

 Implemented at least 2 [wordpress](https://www.wpbeginner.com/wordpress-security/) security measures

 ## Hosting
-You can use any avilable free hosting sites
+You can use any available free hosting sites.

 # Finished